dib-lab/2020-ibd/docs/main.md

 ## Introduction

-Metagenomic sequencing captures the functional potential of microbial communities through DNA sequencing of genes and organisms.
+Metagenomics captures the functional potential of microbial communities through DNA sequencing of genes and organisms.
-Metagenomics has been used to profile many human microbial communities, including those that change in or contribute toward disease.
+Metagenomics has been used to profile many human microbial communities, including those that change in or contribute to disease.
 In particular, human gut microbiomes have been extensively characterized for their potential role in diseases such as obesity [@greenblum2012], type II diabetes [@qin2012], colorectal cancer [@wirbel2019], and inflammatory bowel disease [@lloyd2019; @morgan2012; @hall2017; @franzosa2019].
 Inflammatory bowel disease (IBD) refers to a spectrum of diseases characterized by chronic inflammation of the intestines and is likely caused by host-mediated inflammatory responses at least in part elicited by microorganisms [@kostic2014].
 However, no causative or consistent microbial signature has been associated with IBD to date.

 [//]: # need a transition sentence here

-Statements about biology...
+Statements about biology, determined once computation is all done

 [//]: # In many studies, IBD is associated with lower biodiversity [@lewis2015; @moustafa2018; @qin2010], however one study failed to replicate this finding [@lloyd2019].
 Some studies have noted lower Firmicutes and higher Gammaproteobacteria in IBD, however one study noted that disease state is not independently associated with microbiome shifts after correcting for other covariates [@morgan2012].
 Another study found that a novel *Ruminococcus gnavus* clade is enriched in IBD and that this enrichment would be masked in 16s rRNA amplicon studies given commensurate shifts in other closely-related species [@hall2017].
 Additionally, time-course studies of IBD have shown that inter-individual differences contribute more to microbiome variation than disease status [@lloyd2019].

 [//]: # Both reactive oxygen species and reactive nitrogen species are likely important in IBD [@keshavarzian2003; @winter2014].

-Although there is no consistent taxonomic or functional trend in the gut microbiome associated with IBD status, metagenomic studies conducted unto this point have left substantial portions of reads unanalyzed.
+Although there is no consistent taxonomic or functional trend in the gut microbiome associated with IBD diagnosis, metagenomic studies conducted unto this point have left substantial portions of reads unanalyzed.
 Reference-based pipelines commonly used to analyze metagenomic data from IBD cohorts such as HUMANn2 characterize on average 31%-60% of reads from the human gut microbiome [@franzosa2014; @lloyd2019].
 Reads fail to map when there is no closely related organism or sequence in the reference database.
 Reads that do not map to references are typically ignored in downstream analysis.
 To combat these issues, reference-free approaches like *de novo* assembly and binning are used to generate metagenome-assembled genome bins (MAGs).
-MAGs represent species-level composites of genomes of organisms in a sample, and thus often more closely recapitulate the organisms in the sample.
+MAGs represent species-level composites of closely related organisms in a sample, and thus often more closely recapitulate genomes found in a sample.
 However, *de novo* approaches fail when there is low-coverage of or high strain variation in gut microbes, or with sequencing error [@olson2017].
-Even when performed on a massive scale,an average of 12.5% of reads fail to map to all *de novo* assembled organisms from human microbiomes [@pasolli2019], meaning some sequences are not assembled or binned.
+Even when performed on a massive scale, an average of 12.5% of reads fail to map to all *de novo* assembled organisms from human microbiomes [@pasolli2019], meaning some sequences are not assembled or binned.
 As with reference-based approaches, these reads are typically left unanalyzed.

-Further, within-study confounders from biological and technical artifact may lead to false associations.
-This can be ameliorated by meta-analysis.

 Here we perform a meta-analysis of six studies of IBD gut metagenome cohorts comprising 260 CD, 132 UC and 213 healthy controls (see **Table {@tbl:cohorts}**) [@lloyd2019; @lewis2015; @hall2017; @franzosa2019; @gevers2014; @qin2010].
 First, we re-analyzed each study using a consistent k-mer-based, reference-free approach.
-We demonstrate that study and patient predict more variation than disease status.
+We demonstrate that diagnosis accounts for a small but significant amount of variation between samples.
-Next, we used random forests to accurately predict disease status and to determine the k-mers that are predictive of UC and CD.
+Next, we used random forests to predict IBD diagnosis and to determine the k-mers that are predictive of UC and CD.
 Then, we use compact de Bruijn graph queries to reassociate k-mers with sequence context and perform taxonomic and functional characterization of these sequence neighborhoods.
 Our analysis pipeline is lightweight and relies on well-documented and maintained software, making it extensible to other large cohorts of metagenomic sequencing data.